swiftwasm/JavaScriptKit/Sources/JavaScriptKit/Documentation.docc/Articles/BridgeJS/BridgeJS-Configuration.md

 ## Overview

+> Important: This feature is still experimental.
+No API stability is guaranteed, and the API may change in future releases.

 BridgeJS supports configuration through JSON configuration files that allow you to customize various aspects of the build process and tool behavior.

 The configuration system supports two complementary files: